 - Check the box "Use translation" for translations of this file to be used.
 Otherwise the reference language will be used.

-You can translate globally by clicking the Translate button.
+You can translate globally by clicking one of the Translate button.
 In this case, you will have a list (to the left) of the various application windows, as well as some sections unrelated to a window.
 Global translation is required for sections that do not correspond to a window, and to check you have not overlooked any section.
 You can use the Next Missing button to find the first missing translation.

-It is also possible to press CTRL+F4 from any application window to view and translate the section corresponding to that window.
+It is also possible to press CTRL+F4 from any Gestinux window to view and translate the section corresponding to that window.
 In this case, you will see only that window listed at the left.
 This method has the advantage that once the translation you can use the F4 key to toggle between viewing the base language and your language translation (and vice versa).

 Anyway, for the selected section, a list of key translation is displayed.
 The reference translation (which cannot be changed) is displayed below, and you can enter or edit the translation in your language.
 Registration is automatic when you change key.